Florida police chief under fire in case of slain teen

 But that appeared to be contradicted in a "Dear Citizens" statement posted Wednesday on the city's website by City Manager Norton Bonaparte Jr..
 The statement expressed the city's "heartfelt sympathies to the Martin family," and provided a series of answers by Lee about the case.

-In his answers, Lee explained that when police arrived at the scene, Zimmerman "provided a statement claiming he acted in self-defense, which at the time was supported by physical evidence and testimony."
+In his answers, Lee explained that when police arrived at the scene, Zimmerman "provided a statement claiming he acted in self-defence, which at the time was supported by physical evidence and testimony."

 Lee quoted Zimmerman as saying that "he had lost sight of Trayvon and was returning to his truck .... when he says he was attacked by Trayvon."

-Lee said that under Florida law police were prohibited from arresting Zimmerman because he said he acted in self-defense.
+Lee said that under Florida law police were prohibited from arresting Zimmerman because he said he acted in self-defence.

 SELF-DEFENSE?